The Eternal Jew (art exhibition): Hippler film

-The same title The Eternal Jew was used for a film released in 1940 and directed by Fritz Hippler, one of most violently antisemitic films made by the Nazis and a commercial flop.
+The title The Eternal Jew was used for a film released in 1940 and directed by Fritz Hippler, one of the most violently antisemitic films made by the Nazis and a commercial flop.
 It was sponsored by Joseph Goebbels at the Ministry of Public Enlightenment and Propaganda.
 Apparently, many German viewers were disturbed by the scenes from the Warsaw Ghetto and the film was a commercial failure.
 There were many scenes from the ghetto where large numbers of Polish Jews were trapped by the Germans and slowly starved to death by the restrictions placed on food entering the closely guarded ghetto walls.
 Pictures of starving and emaciated children and adults were portrayed in the movie to show how "degenerate" the Jews were, neglecting to mention that they were in their pitiable state as a direct result of German persecution.